-We introduced the concept of "no impact efficiency" as a revenue-neutral efficiency effect of investments under cost benchmarking which, if achieved, makes the firm "investment efficient" and immune from cost disallowance in the benchmarking process.
-Also, we estimated the observed efficiency effect of investments in order to compare this with the no impact efficiency and discussed the implication of cost benchmarking for the investment behaviour of distribution companies in Norway.
+We introduced the concept of "no impact efficiency" as the revenue-neutral efficiency effect of investment under cost benchmarking which, if achieved, makes the firm "investment efficient" and immune from cost disallowance in benchmarking process.
+Also, we estimated the observed efficiency effect of investment in order to compare this with no impact efficiency and discussed the implication of cost benchmarking for the investment behaviour of distribution companies in Norway.

-The results show that the weighted average efficiency gain of the networks from investments is 10% reflecting the fact that more investment often resulted in higher efficiency.
-The results suggest that networks that fall short of the no impact efficiency need to reduce their capital expenditure in order to improve their efficiency following investment.
-On the other hand, firms that outperform the no impact efficiency may wish to increase their investment levels in order to gain from the efficiency they achieved.
-Overall, the new reallocation of investments increases the total investment of the sector as a whole but without lowering the average efficiency gain of the sector.
+The results show that the un-weighted average efficiency gain of the sector as a result of investments is 0.8%.
+However, when the efficiency variations following investment are weighted by their share of total investment in the sector; the effect increases to 17% reflecting the fact that more investment often resulted in higher efficiency.
+At the same time, there are significant variations in efficiency gain following investments at the level of individual companies.
+The results suggest those firms that fall short of no impact efficiency need to reduce their capital expenditure in order to improve their efficiency following investment.
+On the other hand, the firms that outperformed no impact efficiency may wish to increase their investment levels in order to gain from the efficiency they achieved.
+Overall, the new reallocation of investments increases the total investment of the sector without lowering the average efficiency gain of the sector.